A decimal number is called binary digit number if its digits are binary. For example, 102 is not a binary digit number and 101 is.

 We are given a decimal number N, we need to find the smallest multiple of N which is binary digit number,

-In below code binary digit number is treated as string, because for some number it can be very large and can outside the limit of even long long, mod operation on number stored as string is also implemented.
+In the below code binary digit number is treated as a string, because for some number it can be very large and can outside the limit of even long, mod operation on number stored as the string is also implemented.

-Main optimization tweak of code is using a set for modular value, if a string with same mod value is previously occurred we won’t push this new string into our queue.
+The main optimization tweak of code is using a set for modular value, if a string with the same mod value has previously occurred we won’t push this new string into our queue.
 Reason for not pushing new string is explained below,

 This article is contributed by Utkarsh Trivedi.
 If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or mail your article to email@example.com.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.